blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 *The structures corresponding to the maxima and minima in {numref}`fig7_1_11`*
 ```

-Why is the maximum energy found at around 102˚ rather than exactly 90˚?
-The electronic energy likely hits a maximum at 90˚ and then starts to decrease as the angle rotates forward to 180˚.
-Steric repulsion from the other end of the molecule is still present and contributing to the total energy.
-It is decreasing as the angle opens up but results in an energy contribution that puts the maximum nearer to 100˚ compared to 90.
+Why is the maximum energy **found** at around 102&deg; rather than exactly 90&deg;?
+The **electronic** energy likely hits a maximum at 90&deg; and then starts to decrease as the angle rotates forward to 180&deg;. **Steric** repulsion from the other end of the molecule is still present and contributing to the total energy.
+It is decreasing as the angle opens up but results in an energy contribution that puts the maximum **nearer** to 100&deg; compared to 90.
 It seems that the steric interaction between the ends of the molecule pushed both stationary points to the right.
-The expected electronic minimum of 0˚ was 38˚ and the expected maximum of 90˚ was >100˚ when the steric effect is added in.
+The expected electronic minimum of 0&deg; was 38&deg; and the **expected** maximum of 90&deg; was >100&deg; when the steric effect is added in.

 ## Finding A Transition State

-The peak of the energy barrier, between a C–C torsion of 100˚ and 105˚, is the transition state for converting between the *s-trans* and *s-cis* conformers of butadiene.
-Can we find the exact point at which we reach maximum energy along then path of change?
+The **peak** of the energy barrier, between a C–C torsion of 100&deg; and 105&deg;, is the **transition state** for converting between the *s-trans* and *s-cis* conformers of butadiene.
+Can we find the **exact point** at which we reach maximum energy along then path of change?

 The coordinate that we are changing is the torsion angle along the central C–C bond.
-We have scanned that coordinate between 0˚ and 180˚.
-Scanning in this way is a good way to get close to a transition state.
-Each scan point is an optimized structure for that give torsion value.
+We have **scanned** that coordinate between 0&deg; and 180&deg;.
+Scanning in this way is a good way to get **close** to a transition state.
+Each scan point is an optimized structure for that give **torsion value**.
 So all other coordinates have been minimized in energy (we hope) for each step in the scan.
-In theory, we are following the lowest energy path (a valley) uphill and down over a saddle point (a mountain pass).
+In theory, we are following the **lowest energy path** (a valley) uphill and down over a **saddle point** (a mountain pass).
 The saddle point is the transition state.
-There is one direction (coordinate) that takes you up and then down in energy as the saddle point is crossed.
+There is one direction (coordinate) that takes you **up and then down** in energy as the saddle point is crossed.
 All other coordinates will only take you uphill (assuming that they are at minimum energy values after optimization).

 ```{figure} images/Butadiene13.png
 ---